auth0/Auth0.Android/README.md

 ### Encryption enforced (Min API 21)

-The enhanced version contains the same methods as the _Basic_ manager but encrypts the data before storing it, and in those devices where a Secure LockScreen has been configured it can require the user authentication before letting them obtain the stored credentials.
+This version expands the minimum version and adds encryption to the data storage.
+In those devices where a Secure LockScreen has been configured it can require the user authentication before letting them obtain the stored credentials.
 The class is called `CryptoManager`.

 #### Usage
-The usage is the same as in the _Basic_ version.
-What changes is the way you instantiate the manager as it now requires a valid `Context`.
+The usage is similar to the previous version, with the slight difference that the manager now requires a valid `Context` as shown below:

 ```java
 AuthenticationAPIClient authentication = new AuthenticationAPIClient(account);